 Summary

 The method of morphometric analysis presented in this thesis is designed with applicability in mind.
 To ensure that the paucity of viable input data does not limit it, the analytical framework is based on fundamental morphometric elements only.
 Those reflect fundamental elements known in urban morphology - building, street and, to a degree, plot.
 Plots are commonly seen as the ideal spatial division for morphological analysis, but they also have their drawbacks, causing the limited applicability of plot-based methods and, more importantly, the reduced reliability of results obtained by employing them.
 This chapter tries to address some of the issues characterising the definition of plot and plot boundaries, the availability and accessibility of plot data and the labour intensiveness of manually extracting reliable plot-level information, aspects that limit the potential of urban morphometrics.
-The need to objectively define a unit of analysis able to capture the smallest and arguably most fundamental level of spatial subdivision, and to develop a reliable and replicable method to generate and measure it, is the rationale behind the morphological cell (MC) unit and the morphological tessellation (MT) method.
+The need to objectively define a unit of analysis able to capture the smallest and arguably most fundamental level of spatial subdivision, and to develop a reliable and replicable method to generate and measure it, is the rationale behind the morphological cell unit and the morphological tessellation method.

-The universal and algorithmic nature of the proposed MT has the potential to scale up morphometric analysis with minimum effort to the large scale, while significantly reducing the interpretative input of the analysts along the process.
-This latter property of MT appears to be particularly relevant to making large scale morphometric analysis viable and take full advantage of big data in the GIS area.
-The robustness of the proposed method and the validity of the proposed spatial unit of analysis is verified through the assessment of 12 representative morphometric characters and the application of three different quantitative comparative methods, Spearman’s correlation, NRMSD and accuracy of LISA, aimed at evaluating the similarity of information between MCs and cadastral plots.
+The universal and algorithmic nature of the proposed morphological tessellation has the potential to scale up morphometric analysis with minimum effort to the large scale, while significantly reducing the interpretative input of the analysts along the process.
+This latter property of morphological tessellation appears to be particularly relevant to making large scale morphometric analysis viable and take full advantage of big data in the GIS area.
+The robustness of the proposed method and the validity of the proposed spatial unit of analysis is verified through the assessment of 12 representative morphometric characters and the application of three different quantitative comparative methods, Spearman’s correlation, NRMSD and accuracy of LISA, aimed at evaluating the similarity of information between morphological cells and cadastral plots.

-The MT method, as tested and presented in this chapter, offers a different approach to spatial division whilst still capturing a level of quality of information on urban form that is similar to that conveyed by the plot.
-Findings presented in this chapter indicate that there is an overlap between the information derived from cadastral plots and the one derived from morphological tessellation.
-The degree of this overlap depends on the category of morphometric characters and the type of urban context, but for certain types of morphologic analysis, it is large enough to consider MCs reliable proxies of plots.
-At the same time, it is important to keep in mind that MCs cannot fully replace plots in the understanding and analysis of urban form patterns.
+The morphological tessellation, as tested and presented in this chapter, offers a different approach to spatial division whilst still capturing a level of quality of information on urban form that is, to a degree, similar to that conveyed by the plot.
+Findings presented in this chapter indicate that there is a partial overlap between the information derived from cadastral plots and the one derived from morphological tessellation.
+The degree of this overlap depends on the category of morphometric characters and the type of urban context, but for certain types of morphologic analysis, it is large enough to consider the information comparable to the one derived from plots.
+At the same time, it is important to keep in mind that morphological cells cannot fully replace plots in the understanding and analysis of urban form patterns.

 However, the morphological tessellation is a step towards achieving consistency in urban morphology in both definitions of the smallest spatial unit and analytical aggregation.
 The advantage of morphological tessellation is that it limits the data dependency as it is based on building footprints only and allows the elimination of subjectivity in the partitioning of space.
 Most importantly, it is context-sensitive, allowing the researcher to use the same method across different types of urban tissues whilst still get comparable information, much needed for reliable results of any statistical analysis.